 As a kid I remember struggling to open the pomegranate and tediously picking out the red seeds from the ever clinging pith.
 This process took longer than any kid ever wanted to spend on a project, but the end result was always satisfying: a bowl full of plump pomegranate seeds you could eat by the handful.
 An explosion of sweet juicy flavor finished by a nice crunchy seed.
 I have seemed to shy away from this mysterious fruit until trying it again recently, but not just as is, instead topped on sophisticated salads or made into drinks.

 Pomegranate ginger tea is not just a warming beverage.
 It has a light flavor and fresh taste you don’t get from a dry tea bag.
 You taste the plant and can imagine it’s origin.
 This tea not only satisfies the palate, but gives your body so many benefits.
 One little cup packs in anti-inflammatory and antioxidant properties thanks to the pomegranate and is a metabolism boosting, digestive aid from the ginger and lemon.
 It just so happens to be the perfect remedy when your body starts shutting down at 3 o’clock.
 It kicks you back into gear and gets you feeling light and refreshed, ready to finish your day off strong.

 The below recipe will make only one cup, but feel free to make more and keep in the fridge as more of a flavored water alternative; similar to the infused water we made last year.

-Tasty and refreshing, this vibrant tea may just be the perfect ending to your Thanksgiving day.
+Tasty and refreshing, this vibrant tea may just be the perfect ending to the holidays.
 Enjoy!